atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 ---
 section: Stage 2 - Lake
-title: What engine to use for a Lake
+title: What Engine to Use For a Data Lake
 short: Choosing an Engine
 meta_title: How to choose an engine for your Data Lake and Warehouse
 description: Learn the pros and cons of the modern database options like Snowflake,